doums/coBra/README.md

 #### install

-Follow the traditional way of you plugin manager.
+Follow the traditional way of your plugin manager.

 add this in `.vimrc`
 ```